Opportunity products are the physical items and services you sell on an opportunity in Salesforce.

 Quite the reverse.

-It may take many months for the revenue to materialize.
+It may take many months for the revenue to materialize fully.
 For example:

-- Service contracts, with regular, repeat revenue over one, two or three years.
+– Service contracts and Saas licenses, with regular, repeat revenue over one, two, or three years.

 – Framework agreements, in which goods and services are ‘drawn-down’ over time.

-In each case, it’s important to track how revenue materializes over time.
-This results in improved revenue forecasting and more predictable cash flow.
+In each case, it’s essential to schedule revenue over time in Salesforce.
+Tracking revenue over time improves forecasting and ensures a more predictable cash flow.

-To do this, you need to use opportunity products in conjunction with standard or custom product schedules.
+To do this, you need to use opportunity products in conjunction with product schedules.

 Here’s what a Salesforce dashboard revenue chart and report look like based on product schedules.